ibm-cloud-docs/vpc/pps-revoke.md

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, tracking or validating account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

-You can revoke an account's access to a Private Path service using the UI, CLI, API, or Terraform.
+You can revoke an account's access to a Private Path service using the console, CLI, API, or Terraform.
 {: shortdesc}

-## Revoking an account's access to a Private Path service in the UI
+## Revoking an account's access to a Private Path service in the console
 {: #pps-ui-revoke-account-path-service}
 {: ui}